Phala-Network/fat-contract-workshop/README.md

 Fat Contract is 100% compatible with Substrate's `pallet-contracts`.
 It fully supports the unmodified ink! smart contracts.
 Therefore you can still stick to your favorite toolchain including `cargo-contract`,  `@polkadot/contract-api`, and the Polkadot.js Extension.

+## About this workshop

 This workshop will demonstrate how to use Fat Contract's HTTP request capability to associate a Phala account with a Github user.
 Such functionality serves as the core for [Decentralized Identity (DID)](https://www.gsma.com/identity/decentralised-identity).
 Further, we will show how to deploy your contract in [Phala Testnet](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fpoc5.phala.network%2Fws#/explorer) and interact with it through our [frontend SDK](https://github.com/Phala-Network/js-sdk).

+The Fat Contract "Redeem POAP" links on-chain accounts to Github accounts and then distributes POAP redeem code to the verified users.
+The simple protocol is listed below:

+1. The user should create a Github Gist with a special format with the account id: "This gist is owned by address: 0x01234...."
+2. The user submit the raw file url to the Fat Contract by a _query_ ("https://gist.githubusercontent.com/[username]/...")
+3. The contract then
+    - Verify the URL is valid
+    - Fetch the content of the URL (by Fat Contract's HTTP in Query feature)
+    - Verify the account claim in the gist is valid
+    - Extract the Github username from the URL and the account id from the claim
+    - Produce a `Attestation` struct with the Github username and the account id, and sign it with a contract-owned key (by Fat Contract's confidentiality and cryptographic feature)
+4. The user receives the `SignedAttestation`, and then submit the attestation to the contract by a `redeem` _command_
+5. The contract verifies the attestation, and then links the Github username and the account id
+6. If the user didn't claim any POAP, it reveal a POAP code to the user after the verficiation

 ## Environment Preparation